avmjs/vapjs-provider-signer/docs/user-guide.md

  - [chaitherium](https://github.com/SafeMarket/chaithereum) -- a JS web3 unit testing framework
  - [contest](https://github.com/DigixGlobal/contest) -- a JS testing framework for contracts

-## Our Relationship with Ethereum & EthereumJS
+## Our Relationship with Vapory & VaporyJS

- We would like to mention that we are not in any way affiliated with the Ethereum Foundation or `ethereumjs`.
-However, we love the work they do and work with them often to make Ethereum great!
-Our aim is to support the Ethereum ecosystem with a policy of diversity, modularity, simplicity, transparency, clarity, optimization and extensibility.
+ We would like to mention that we are not in any way affiliated with the Vapory Foundation or `vaporyjs`.
+However, we love the work they do and work with them often to make Vapory great!
+Our aim is to support the Vapory ecosystem with a policy of diversity, modularity, simplicity, transparency, clarity, optimization and extensibility.

- Many of our modules use code from `web3.js` and the `ethereumjs-` repositories.
+ Many of our modules use code from `web3.js` and the `vaporyjs-` repositories.
 We thank the authors where we can in the relevant repositories.
 We use their code carefully, and make sure all test coverage is ported over and where possible, expanded on.